Browse Activities

 HIGHLIGHTS OF THE PACKAGE

-Manaslu is the eighth-highest mountain in the world at 8,163 metres (26,781 ft) above sea level.
-Manaslu means “mountain of the spirit” and the word is derived from the Sanskrit word manasa, meaning “intellect” or “soul”.
-Manaslu was first climbed on May 9, 1956, by Toshio Imanishi and Gyalzen Norbu, members of a Japanese expedition.
-It is said that, given the many unsuccessful attempts by the British to climb Everest before Nepali Tenzing Norgay and New Zealander Edmund Hillary, “just as the British consider Everest their mountain, Manaslu has always been a Japanese mountain”.
+Known as the “Mountain of the Spirit,” Manaslu’s name is derived from the Sanskrit word manasa, meaning “intellect” or “soul.”
+It was first summited on May 9, 1956, by a Japanese expedition.
+Due to the many unsuccessful British attempts on Everest before its first ascent, it’s often said that “just as the British consider Everest their mountain, Manaslu has always been a Japanese mountain.”

 voluntourism-4